 That’s something that others never understood.
 They saw me as equals, and that was it.
 Master T saw me as an equal and still does, but he also saw the submissive in me and allowed her to come out and play.

 We have a total equal relationship except for those parts where we have agreed not to be equal.
-Molly explained it a lot better than I will ever be able to.

 Bottom line?
 Submissiveness is part of who I am, and being able to be submissive completes me; allows me to be me.